johnssproul/RepeatProfiler/README.md

 ﻿
-# Repeat Profiler (This README is in the early draft stages of construction)

-A tool for generating, visualizing, and comparing repetitive DNA profiles from short-read data.
+Repeat Profiler is a tool for generating, visualizing, and comparing repetitive DNA profiles from short-read data.
 This tool automates the generation of repetitive DNA profiles from short-read sequence data and one or more reference sequences.
 Output enables standardized visualization of profiles and comparative analysis of profiles across and within samples.
 RepeatProfiler is developed specifically to facilitate study of repetitive DNA dynamics over short evolutionary time scales in groups lacking genomic resources; however, it may be useful in any application where extracting signal from repetitive sequences is needed.

 # Features:
   - Facilitates data visualization of repeat profiles using short read data
   - Produces publication quality graphs in R that simplify visual comparison of profiles.
   - Provides summary statistics related to repeat abundance, etc.
   - Conducts comparative analysis of profiles shape across and within user specified groups
   - Enables comparative study of variation within repeats through phylogenetic analysis